Keav/Sublime-Text-Settings/README.md

 - HTML Tidy - http://tidybatchfiles.info/
   Download and extract the zipfile to anywhere you like and ensure the PATH is set in environment variables.
+  Update: This is now part of my 'scripts' repo.
 - CSS Lint - `npm install -g csslint`
 - SCSS Lint - `gem install scss-lint`
 - JS Lint - `npm install -g jslint`